anodyne/docs/using-characters.md

 ## Assigning secondary character(s) to a player

 :::note
-To assign a seconadary character to a user, you must have at least the *Basic Administration* access role, or your access role needs to have *NPC Management Level 2* or *3* feature(s) enabled.
+To assign a secondary character to a user, you must have at least the *Basic Administration* access role, or your access role needs to have *NPC Management Level 2* or *3* feature(s) enabled.
 Typically, this feature is reserved for those who are managing the game.

 If you do not have this access, you will have to contact a member of the game's management to have the secondary character assigned to you.
 :::